-- (d) that the layout should be altered to include or omit - (i) blind roads; or - (ii) alleys or rights of way to give access to the rear of lots; or - (iii) public open space; or - (iv) littoral or riparian reserves of up to 30 metres in from the shore of the sea or the bank of a river, rivulet or lake; or - (v) private roads, ways or open spaces; or - (vi) where the ground on one side is higher than on the other, wider roads in order to give reasonable access to both sides; or - (vii) licences to embank highways under the Highways Act 1951; or - (viii) provision for widening or deviating ways on or adjoining land comprised in the subdivision; or - (ix) provision for the preservation of trees and shrubs; or
+- (d) that the layout should be altered to include or omit - (i) blind roads; or - (ii) alleys or rights of way to give access to the rear of lots; or - (iii) public open space; or - (iv) littoral or riparian reserves of up to 30 metres in from the shore of the sea or the bank of a river, rivulet or lake; or - (v) private roads, ways or open spaces; or - (vi) where the ground on one side is higher than on the other, wider roads in order to give reasonable access to both sides; or - (vii) licences to embank highways under the Highways Act 1951; or - (viii) provision for widening or deviating ways on or adjoining land comprised in the subdivision; or - (ix) provision for the preservation of trees and shrubs; or s.
+85A

-Lo Local Government (Building and Miscellaneous Provisions) Act 1993 Act No. 96 of 1993 s.
-85A Part 3 - Subdivisions (e) that adjacent land of the owner, including land in which the owner has any estate or interest, ought to be included in the subdivision; or (f) that one or more of the lots is by reason of its shape in relation to its size or its contours unsuitable for building on; or (g) that one or more of the lots ought not to be sold because of - (i) easements to which it is subject; or (ii) party-wall easements; or (iii) the state of a party-wall on its boundary.
-85 A. Acceptable solutions, or performance criteria, for subdivisions (1) A planning scheme - (a) may specify an acceptable solution, or
+- (e) that adjacent land of the owner, including land in which the owner has any estate or interest, ought to be included in the subdivision; or - (f) that one or more of the lots is by reason of its shape in relation to its size or its contours unsuitable for building on; or - (g) that one or more of the lots ought not to be sold because of - (i) easements to which it is subject; or - (ii) party-wall easements; or - (iii) the state of a party-wall on its boundary.

+85A.
+Acceptable solutions, or performance criteria, for subdivisions

-- (a) may specify an acceptable solution, or performance criteria, in relation to subdivisions, that relate to a matter referred to in section 85; and - (b) may enable a permitted development permit or a discretionary permit to be issued in relation to a plan of subdivision if such an acceptable solution, or performance criteria, are complied with in relation to the plan of subdivision.
+- (1) A planning scheme - (a) may specify an acceptable solution, or performance criteria, in relation to subdivisions, that relate to a matter referred to in section 85; and - (b) may enable a permitted development permit or a discretionary permit to be issued in relation to a plan of subdivision if such an acceptable solution, or performance criteria, are complied with in relation to the plan of subdivision.

-(2) If a planning scheme specifies an acceptable solution, or performance criteria, in relation to subdivisions, that relate to a matter referred to in section 85, that section does not apply in relation to the matter in respect of a development that complies with the acceptable solution.
+If a planning scheme specifies an acceptable (2) solution, or performance criteria, in relation to subdivisions, that relate to a matter referred to in section 85, that section does not apply in relation to the matter in respect of a development that complies with the acceptable solution.

-86. Security for payment
+Security for payment

-- (1) Before approving a plan of subdivision, the council may - (a) require security for payments and the execution of works; and - (b) refuse to approve the application until such security is given. - (1A) A planning scheme - (a) may specify that compliance with a requirement specified in subsection (1) is an acceptable solution in relation to subdivisions; and - (b) may enable a permitted development permit to be issued if such an acceptable solution is complied with in relation to a plan of subdivision. - (2) The payments for which, and the works for the execution of which, security may be required are
+- Before approving a plan of subdivision, the (1) council may - - require security for payments and the execution of works; and - (b) refuse to approve the application until such security is given. - (1A) A planning scheme - - may specify that compliance with a (a) requirement specified in subsection (1) is an acceptable solution in relation to subdivisions; and - may enable a permitted development (b) permit to be issued if such an acceptable solution is complied with in relation to a plan of subdivision. - (2) The payments for which, and the works for the execution of which, security may be required are